 Timeless, beautiful and oh so elegant, marble-inspired surfaces add an air of luxury to the kitchen.
 With greater durability and ease of maintenance than the real thing, marble-effect quartz is the ideal way to introduce this popular look into your home.

 Much of the popularity of the marble look can be attributed to the sheer versatility of the material – something that is accentuated even further when opting for marble-inspired quartz.
 The mix of colours, tones and veining add depth and drama to any modern space, while blending seamlessly into a traditionally styled interior too.

-	Just as with real marble, there is a wide choice of marble-effect quartz surfaces to choose from.
-The Marble Collection from CRL Quartz features no fewer than 16 options – choose from the classic look of Calacatta with its bold pattern set against a crisp white background, to the sophisticated Staccato with its white veining contrasting with the dramatic black backdrop.
+Just as with real marble, there is a wide choice of marble-effect quartz surfaces.
+Choose from the classic look of Calacatta with its bold pattern set against a crisp white background, to the sophisticated Staccato with its white veining contrasting with the dramatic black backdrop.

 Here are four ways to get behind the trend and introduce the luxe look of marble into your kitchen.

 1 Make it a centrepiece

 Nothing shouts classic marble design louder than a bookmatched kitchen island unit.
 Create an eye-catching focal point with a bold pattern, like that seen on Calacatta Quartz.
 Teamed with softer patterning and neutral shades elsewhere this will add a sense of drama to the kitchen, particularly so if the space is open-plan.

 2 Add drama with darker surfaces